Sunday book pick: Husband, wife, and a sex robot in Rachel Ingalls’s 1987 novella, ‘In the Act’

 She takes off the doll’s dress and finds a black lace bra and underpants underneath it.
 She fumbles around and presses some buttons.
 Out comes “a mixture of baby talk and obscenity, of crude slang and sentimentality.”
 This is her husband’s grand creation.

-Rachel finds it difficult to imagine her husband walking into a shop and buying lingerie and nail paint.
+Helen finds it difficult to imagine her husband walking into a shop and buying lingerie and nail paint.
 But shocking as it might be, it was true that Edgar had created this.
 A virginal doll designed to his taste.
 His fantasies and dissatisfaction with marriage are the forces behind this “experiment” – one that he is convinced deserves his scholarly and scientific attention.

 Much to Helen’s disgust, Edgar has named it Dolly.
 He claims it is of “therapeutic” value.
 The doll’s pubic hair and nipples suggest otherwise.